-On 14 October 2017 hundreds of firefighters from around the world are climbing a whopping 1504 stairs wearing 25kg if firefighters kit in the Sydney Tower Eye in an effort to raise $1,000,000 for research into Motor Neurone Disease at Macquarie University.
+On 20 October 2018 hundreds of firefighters from around the world are climbing a whopping 1504 stairs wearing 25kg of firefighters kit in the Sydney Tower Eye in an effort to raise much needed funds for research into Motor Neurone Disease at Macquarie University.

 Funds raised will support the Macquarie University MND research Centre, the largest MND research centre in Australia.
-Over the past two years, firefighters have raised over $680,000 as part of the Firefighters Climb for MND which will go towards finding a breakthrough in Motor Neurone Disease research.
+Since 2015, firefighters have raised over $1,300,000 as part of the Firefighters Climb for MND which will go towards finding a breakthrough in Motor Neurone Disease research.

 FRNSW Qualified Firefighter and event organiser, Matthew Pridham said his inspiration came from his best friend, Adam Regal.

 “Adam was diagnosed with Motor Neurone Disease about 3 years ago and since then he’s been determined to raise awareness of it so I wanted to help him with that cause.

 “Adam is a loving husband and father and a great mate.
 It was devastating to see him diagnosed with such a debilitating disease.

 “With the help of my fellow firefighters, we’re trying to get more people aware of Motor Neurone Disease and raise money which will go towards finding a cure,” he said.